alfreedom/APOS/README.md

 <br>

 #### Project Configuration
-Do you need to change the microcontroller frequency, model, programmer, fuses or another configuration? you only need to edit the lines from 6 to 14 of the project Makefile.
+If you need to change the microcontroller frequency, model, programmer, fuses or another configuration,  edit the lines from 6 to 14 of the project Makefile.

 ```Makefile
  5